Alexandria-Ransom/Amazon_Keywords/README.md

 ## Dataset Background-Link: [DatasetLink](https://github.com/Alexandria-Ransom/Amazon_Keywords/blob/Version1.1/ecom_search_keywords.csv)

-## Broad What ?
-Version 1, Version 2, Version 3

 ## Project Preface: Amazon Keywords-Search Terms
-### What: I will be taking 18 keywords that you can type into the amazon search bar at amazon.com.
-These 18 keywords represent physical products that can be purchased from their website.
-From there, I will be evaluating the search results products pages under that key term.
-I will be collecting  my own data on each term via junglescout.
-Keywords symbolize physical products that can be bought on amazon.

 ### Attributes: For each keyword the attritube we will using to analyze each search term is
 * Product Name: The individual name under the keyword of the product
 * Brand: Individual Product brand for the keyword